 As we noted above, you may occasionally have to brush off sections of MasterShield if you have a part of your roof that naturally collects debris as this can cause excessive debris to sit on the system and impact performance.

 MasterShield features a unique patented filtration membrane.
 Do not allow paint or waterproofing chemicals to contact the system, as they may damage the membrane and void your warranty.
 If you are uncertain about any products you plan to use around MasterShield, please contact your dealer for assistance.

 If your roof or gutters must be repaired or replaced, contact your MasterShield dealer for system removal and reinstallation.
-Never permit unauthorized contractors (painters, roofers, etc.) to adjust or tamper with your system.
+Never permit unauthorised contractors (painters, roofers, etc.) to adjust or tamper with your system.
 If a ladder must be placed up against your home, do not lean the ladder up against the gutters.
 This can damage the system and may void your warranty.

 MasterShield is priced comparably to other rain gutter cover systems.
-Fill out our Free Inspection request form or call 1-877-532-3627 to have an authorized MasterShield representative provide you with a quote for your home.
+Fill out our Free Inspection request form or call 1-877-532-3627 to have an authorised MasterShield representative provide you with a quote for your home.

-Because we back MasterShield with our written warranty, we require that it be installed to our specifications by an authorized dealer.
+Because we back MasterShield with our written warranty, we require that it be installed to our specifications by an authorised dealer.
 MasterShield must be pitched with the roof, often requiring gutter adjustment, and installations must meet certain criteria so as not to void roof manufacturer’s warranties.
-Our dealers’ installers are trained on rain carrying systems and gutter protection, and must meet our standards to make sure they give you the best possible service.
+Our dealers’ installers are trained on rain carrying systems and gutter protection and must meet our standards to make sure they give you the best possible service.
 All our dealers are independently owned and operated.